Why Don’t You Get a Real Job?

 She must have been really confused when my name popped up in the credits of television situation comedies, especially ones she considered rather rude or silly.

 My formative years were spent growing up in the NSW town of Gundagai and, at age eleven, I was sent to boarding school in Sydney.
 Academically, the education was, at best, adequate, but it was fun, and the legacy I treasure is the friends I still have to this day.

 The book has a stream of consciousness that travels from growing up in the bush, to boarding school in the city, to university, to various jobs (taxation clerk, short-order cook, wooden toy manufacturer, septic tank cleaner) to a long and varied career writing comedy, to opening a travel agency, to living with MS and becoming a writer again.

 There are some 50 chapters in total (each a self-contained short story within the longer narrative).
-Each chapter begins with ‘The Day’ and chapters include The Day I Met a Murderer, The Day My Father Died and The Day I Whacked the Prime Minister… The Day I Saw My First Nudie-Boobs and The Day I Met Bugs Bunny…
+Each chapter begins with ‘The Day’ and chapters include The Day I Met a Murderer, The Day My Father Died, The Day I Whacked a Prime Minister, The Day I Saw My First Nudie-Boobs and The Day I Met Bugs Bunny…

-I have also incorporated my memoir into a ‘how’to’ book called You Wouldn’t Read About It (How to Write Your Memoir).
-In this I give writing tips, thought-starters, a ‘toolbox’ and deconstruct my own memoir to illustrate how to incorporate content with style so the reader can easily create their own 40-chapter memoir of some 60,000+ words.
+I have also incorporated my memoir into a ‘how to’ course called You Wouldn’t Read About It (How to Write Your Memoir).
+In this I give writing tips, thought-starters, a ‘toolbox’ and deconstruct my own memoir to illustrate how to incorporate content with style so the reader can easily create their own 35-chapter memoir of some 60,000+ words.